 VII.
 Contact Information

 A. Glenwood’s contact person for all issues regarding privacy and your rights under the federal privacy standards is the Privacy Officer.
-Our Privacy Officer is Vicki Strickland.
+Our Privacy Officer is April Richardson.
 You may reach her at the address and phone number listed below:

 Birmingham, AL 35242